-ANY ADDITIONAL STORIES OR NOTES ABOUT THE QUILT'S OWNERSHIP OF HISTORY: Describe anything about the history of the quilt that wasn't already recorded in a previous field.
+Describe anything about the history of the quilt that wasn't already recorded in a previous field:

 See DAR 87.67.2 and DAR 88.23 for quilts by same maker.
 Design is called "Stars and Stripes' and appeared in the July 1861 issue of Peterson's Magazine a women's periodical published in Philadelphia.
 The number of stars in the center represent the number of states in the Union from 1861 until 1863.
 The Smithsonian Museum of American history has a similar quilt: cat alog #T.8420, made by Mary Rochold -Teter dated 1861.

 Why was the quilt made?